2AA4-W24/a3-maze-runner-take-two-jjustin-k/README.md

 This program was built on top of my first assignment, which was to solve any maze that follows certain conditions.
 In this assignment, I used all my knowledge gained from this course to improve my original code, as well as use a graphing algorithm to find the shortest path to solve the maze.
+The Business Logic Specification below was provided by the professor of SFWRENG 2AA4.

-## Business Logic Specification
+### Business Logic Specification

 This program explores a maze, finding a path from an entry point to an exit one.